 In fact, there are typically three options for you to consider at lease turn in:

-2. Turn it in – Perhaps this isn't the car for you, and that's OK, too.
+Perhaps this isn't the car for you, and that's OK.
 You have the option of walking away at the end of your lease.
 Simply pay any mileage, wear and tear, and lease termination fees, if any, and get rid of your leased vehicle.
+If you're looking to end your lease early, you may have an early termination fee to think about, and you typically have to pay any remaining payments even though you're not keeping the car.

-3. Lease another car – Maybe this wasn't the vehicle for you, but you're willing to give leasing another go.
-This is one of the biggest advantages to leasing – you're not tied to a particular car for more than the lease term.
-Go ahead and try something else in your price range, and if it's not for you, you can get a different vehicle in just a few short years.
+Maybe this wasn't the vehicle for you, but you're willing to give leasing another go.
+This is one of the biggest advantages of leasing – you're not tied to a particular car for more than the lease term.
+You can often save yourself having to pay the disposition fee by leasing another vehicle from the same leasing company.
+So, go ahead and try something else in your price range, and if it's not for you, you can get a different vehicle in just a few short years.

 Preparing Your Vehicle for Lease-End